keras-team/keras/docs/sources/faq.md

 ### Isn't there a bug with Merge or Graph related to input concatenation?

+Yes, there was a known bug with tensor concatenation in Thenao that was fixed early 2015.
 Please upgrade to the latest version of Theano:

 ```bash